aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 `CompactMaxResourcesPerWidget` (Integer:required) - When `Compact` is set to true, determines how many Lambda functions will be in each widget set.

+`AlarmTopic` (String:optional) - When `AlarmTopic` contains a string with an ARN to a SNS topic, all alarms will be created with an action to send notification to that SNS topic.

 ## Getting started

 1. Check out the project.